-- 1. How do I apply for a medical exemption or for a religious or disability accommodation?
+- 1. Does this policy apply to students?
+At this time, the policy applies only to trainees, as defined in Section II above. - 2.
+How do I apply for a medical exemption or for a religious or disability accommodation?
 There is no need to apply for an exemption or accommodation.
-Those who are subject to this policy may either consent to the vaccination or opt out, by completing a declination form. - How will I know if my co-workers are going unvaccinated?
-The University will not disclose vaccine status of individual employees to their coworkers; however some locations may distribute badge attachments, stickers, pins, or other indicators that vaccinated individuals may use to show that they have received the vaccine. - 3.
+Those who are subject to this policy may either consent to the vaccination or opt out, by completing a declination form. - 3.
+How will I know if my co-workers are going unvaccinated?
+The University will not disclose vaccine status of individual employees to their coworkers; however, some locations may distribute badge attachments, stickers, pins, or other indicators that vaccinated individuals may use to show that they have received the vaccine. - 4.
 Will University of California Health specify which authorized or licensed vaccine is preferred?
 Not at this time.
-When and if the Advisory Committee on Immunization Practices makes recommendations, this decision may be revisited. - 4.
+When and if the Advisory Committee on Immunization Practices makes recommendations, this decision may be revisited. - 5.
 Will locations provide paid time off for the time needed to get vaccinated?
-Yes. - What if I experience flu-like symptoms as a result of the vaccine that mean I cannot work as scheduled?
-Please contact your supervisor or local human resources office for instruction. - 6.
-If I decline the vaccine, what "compensating safety measures" will apply to me?
-Currently all employees must comply with state and local health orders and with location-specific policies regarding non-pharmaceutical interventions including personal protective equipment or face coverings, social and physicial distancing, frequent hand washing, and regular cleaning and disinfection.
-Additional safety measures may be deemed necessary by local public health, environmental health and safety, occupational health, or infection prevention authorities.
-In that case, an employee who has declined the vaccine will be informed of any additional requirements. - 7.
-Will the University be extending this interim policy beyond student health and counseling centers to main campus locations without health facilities or clinics?
-Not at this time. - 8.
-How long will this interim policy remain in force?
-The policy will remain effective until it is superseded by a permanent policy or rescinded. - 9.
-Does this policy apply to contractors?
-Volunteers?
-Employees of contractors, independent contractors, and volunteers who work side-by-side with personnel or trainees, or who have direct contact with patients, will be asked to participate in the program.
+Yes. - 6.
+What if I experience flu-like symptoms as a result of the vaccine that mean I cannot work as scheduled?
+Please contact your supervisor or local human resources office for instruction.